TrushilBudhia/Professional-README-Generator/README.md

 ## Contributing
 Contributions, issues and feature requests are welcome.

-Feel free to check [issues page](https://github.com/TrushilBudhia/Professional-README-Generator/issues) if you want to contribute.
+Feel free to check the [issues page](https://github.com/TrushilBudhia/Professional-README-Generator/issues) if you want to contribute.

 ## Tests
 There are no tests currently for this project.